ryzdev/workspace-MOOC/README.md

-workspace-MOOC
+Ballon-game android demo
 ==============

-Source code for the Begin programming: build your first mobile game course from the University of Reading
+Based on fork of source code for the Begin programming: build your first mobile game course from the University of Reading

-These files are part of the course "Begin Programming: Build your first mobile game" from futurelearn.com
-Copyright: University of Reading and Karsten Lundqvist It is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-It is is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-TEST CHANGES!!!
+I modified the original code to add physics, graphics and new sprites into the game, to re-imagine it as a ballon bouncing game.
+The basic physics are in, but still to add a scoring mechanism.

+The prebuilt .apk to install it on your Android phone can be found [here](http://www.ryzdev.uk/resources/BalloonGame.apk)